kedmenecr/myt-js-assessment/README.md

 To begin the excercises, fork this repository on your own github account, then clone it to your local machine.
 When you've completed the excercises, simply download a ZIP of your solutions and send it via e-mail to your contact.
 Please do _not_ submit a public pull request, as other candidates will have access to these.

+When working with these tests, you may not alter the tests themselves.
+The test suite is constructed so that it will invoke your methods and test their functionality, there is no need to change the tests, only your methods.
+In other words, please do not make updates in `tests/app/*`, only use these files as reference and instructions to your task.

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install Node -- you can do this via the [download page](https://nodejs.org/download/) or using